horriblename/lzn-auto-require/README.md

 > [!TIP]
 >
-> It's easy to accidentally require a module in your init.lua, which defeats the purpose of lazy
+> It's easy to accidentally require a module that you want to lazy-load in your init.lua, which
-> loading.
-Registering the loader as late as possible reduces such mistakes.
+> defeats the purpose of lazy loading.
+Registering the loader as late as possible reduces such
+> mistakes.

 After registering the loader, any call to `require` will also look for the lua module in `(packpath)/opt/*/lua`.